 From 2017-2018, she served as the Interim Vice President of UA Global Initiatives, overseeing all units including Study Abroad and Student Exchange, International Student Services, International Faculty and Scholars, Short-Term Programs, Marketing and Communications, Finance and HR, Tech.Global, International Partnerships, New Initiatives and Special Projects, Global Resiliency, Passports, and the Confucius Institute.
 During her tenure with OGI, she initiated both a division level review of strategic priorities as well as a provost- level review in coordination with the Office of International Education of all global and international initiatives of the UA.

-Prior to her work with UAG and OGI, Panferov Reese worked for over a decade in the field of international education in various roles.
+Panferov Reese has worked for over two decades in the field of international education in various roles.
 She served as the Director of the Centers for the Applied and Public Humanities (CAPH) and the Director of the Center for English as a Second Language (CESL) at the University of Arizona.
 As Director of CESL for 14 years, Panferov Reese developed several new curricular programs for international students and professionals with global partners, both in the US and abroad (e.g. in China, Mexico, Brazil, Japan, Russia), focusing on English language teaching and pedagogy.
 Under her leadership, CESL achieved the highest level of national accreditation by CEA for an ESL center and was awarded various grants and special programs.
 Additionally, she oversaw all faculty, and administrative services including, student recruitment, student immigration, and finances.
 As Director of CAPH, she coordinated and united the administration of the National Center for Interpretation, the Writing Skills Improvement Program, and the Critical Languages Program.
 Prior to working at the University of Arizona, Panferov Reese served as a Program Specialist and Course Coordinator for the Ohio State University ESL Composition Program and as instructor for ten years

 Panferov Reese’s research focuses on language program administration, professional development, teacher training, pedagogy, and literacy acquisition.
 She has published on topics ranging from teachers transitioning into professional leadership roles, ESL program marketing, and parental support for K-12 ELL students.
 Panferov Reese is a frequent presenter for TESOL, NAFSA, and AIEA, among other venues, and has presented in numerous countries on issues of professionalizing and empowering teachers, professional development, leadership, and teaching methodologies.